parsiya/Hugo-Octopress/README.md

 2. Put the reference links before the summary divider.

 ### Empty Posts Link on Homepage
-After rebuilding the blog with Hugo v0.57+, you may see a single `Posts` link in the classic index.
+After rebuilding the blog with Hugo `0.57`, you may see a single `Posts` link in the classic index.
 Update to Hugo `0.57.2+` (there is an issue with `0.57.1`) and it should work.

 For more information please see:

 * https://github.com/gohugoio/hugoThemes/issues/682

+This should not be an issue anymore because the theme's minimum version of Hugo has been bumped.

 ## Issues/TODO
 If you discover any issues/bugs or want new features please use the Github issue